fruitsamples/SeismicXML/ReadMe.txt

 RootViewController
 A UITableViewController subclass that manages the table view.

+ParseOperation
+The NSOperation class used to perform the XML parsing of earthquake data.

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS

+Version 2.3
+- Now using NSOperation to perform the XML parsing, silencing any parse aborting errors.

 Version 2.1
 - Update artwork and added NSXMLParserDelegate protocol.